For the best that money can buy, without actually spending all your money.

 - Travel on a Saturday.
 Business and elite travellers are less likely to be flying over the weekend, meaning your business class upgrade is more attainable.

 - Treat the crew with respect.
 I’m sure you would anyway, but your patience and respect for check-in staff and flight crew will you give you the best chance of flying perks.
-My flatmate is a flight attendant, and while she didn’t pay me to say this, she agrees that if it’s up to her, she’ll move up passengers who she’s noticed for the right reasons.

 - The main reason you’ll receive an upgrade on a flight is because they’re overbooked, i.e. they’ve sold all their economy seats and would otherwise have to bump someone off the flight.
 Unfortunately, this may mean they only have room for one, or you won’t be sitting together.
 For your honeymoon, this may not be ideal.